autistic-symposium/blockchain-science-rs/README.md

 <br>

-This will open a websocket with bybit and subscribe to the following derivative's topics:
+this will open a websocket with bybit and subscribe to the following derivative's topics:

 ```
 - depths